 Holiday suppliers must ensure that all money paid by consumers for holidays is held in trust in the United Kingdom until the holiday has been completed or, if the holiday is cancelled by the consumer, money is repaid or forfeited, as appropriate.

 It is an offence for holiday suppliers to obtain money from the trust under false pretences or for holiday suppliers to use money obtained from the trust for purposes for which the trust is not intended.

-Contracts between traders and consumers such as package tours and holidays are also controlled by the Consumer Rights Act 2015 - please see 'The supply of services' for detailed information.
+Contracts between traders and consumers, including package tours and holidays, are controlled by the Consumer Rights Act 2015; please see 'The supply of services' for detailed information.

-The Consumer Rights Act 2015 requires that services provided by traders to consumers should be performed in accordance with the contract, with reasonable care and skill, at a reasonable price, etc and provides consumers with remedies they can require from the trader if the service provided does not meet the terms of the contract - for example, a reduction in the price paid.
+The Consumer Rights Act 2015 requires that services provided by traders to consumers should be performed in accordance with the contract, with reasonable care and skill, at a reasonable price, etc. It provides consumers with remedies they can require from the trader if the service provided does not meet the terms of the contract - for example, a reduction in the price paid.

 As a general rule, if something goes wrong with the supply of goods and services, consumers can claim their direct losses but they cannot claim compensation for distress and inconvenience.
 However, the law makes an exception for some types of contract, including contracts for holidays and package travel.
 Therefore, as the purpose of a holiday is usually to provide enjoyment and relaxation, a consumer may be able to claim compensation for inconvenience and distress, on top of a refund and any other losses, if things go wrong.

 However, where specific legal requirements, such as those detailed in this document, impose stricter duties and requirements on traders they take precedence and must be complied with.

 The maximum penalty for an offence under the Package Travel, Package Holidays and Package Tours Regulations 1992 is a fine.